AnaBat: Bat detector - passive monitoring

 Passive monitoring is ideal for:

-- Longer term sampling copes with high temporal variability of bat activity
+- Long term studies which can sample high temporal variability of bat activity

 - Multiple sites can be sampled to compare habitats